phuchoangle/uniprot-scraper/README.md

 Designed for proteomics workflows to replace the tedious task of manually copying GO terms from UniProt into Excel.

+This code was developed by Phuc for proteomic data processing and was used to support the research presented in this paper: https://doi.org/10.1002/admi.202300314.

 ---

 ## How it works